PMunch/notificatcher/README.md

 set-up?
 Look no further!

 # What is Notificatcher
-Notificatcher is a very simple program that interfaces with dbus to read Freedesktop notifications and output them in whatever format you specify.
+Notificatcher is a very simple program that interfaces with dbus to read Freedesktop notifications and output them in whatever format you specify and run any program or script you desire.
 Whether you want to simply dump them to a file, or display them in a status bar or use a third-party program to make them pop up on screen is entirely up to you.
 Notificatcher is built to do a single task, and to do it well.

 # But why?
 It all started when I switched to using Nimdow as my Window Manager.
 Previously